 Magazine Editor, a somewhat thankless task, but all of whom have produced high

 The Society is run and organised by the Committee with help of many members.
-The Committee is answerable to the Annual General Meeting which is usually held on a Sunday lunchtime early in January in Doncaster.
+The Committee is answerable to the Annual General Meeting which is usually held January in Doncaster.

 Members are advised well in advance of the AGM.
 At the meeting each Committee member reports on his responsibilities including current and future plans.
 The Treasurer produces a detailed Balance Sheet showing Society income and expenditure.

 Committee members remain in office until such time as he/she resigns or the AGM or Committee pass a vote of “No Confidence”.
 Elections are then held democratically to find a replacement.
-Committee meetings are held on a regular basis throughout the year and any member can table an item for discussion through the Chairman.
+Committee meetings are held as required throughout the year and any member can table an item for discussion through the Chairman.

-Meetings, open to members and non-members are held on the first and third Wednesdays of each month in a private function room at the “Salutation” public house on South Parade, Doncaster at 8.00 pm.
-Meetings usually consist of a slide or film show by a member or invited guest.
+Meetings, open to members and non-members were held on the first and third Wednesdays of each month in a private function room at the “Salutation” public house on South Parade, Doncaster at 8.00 pm.

-Special events are held during the year, including the Annual Slide Competition on the first Wednesday in October.
-The first Wednesday in December is usually the evening the PENNINE plays host to members of other Societies in the area to compete in a round of the PENNINE SHIELD, an annual quiz competition.
+Special events are held during the year, including an Annual Slide Competition and a digital image competition.
+The first Wednesday in December is usually the evening the PENNINE plays host members of other Societies in the area to compete in a round of the PENNINE SHIELD, an annual quiz competition.